TwinLizzie/NGnoidTV/NGNUITY.md

 This doesn't mean that I am fundamentally against anarchist, leaderless and stateless societies.
 Any leftist worth their salt should also always show their support and solidarity for labor unions,  renters unions, etc.

 My only concern is that leaderless communities often become ticking timebombs and fertile land to be co-opted by special interest groups; not excluding the ruling Capitalist system itself.
 I'd hate to see people doomed to repeat the same strategies over and over and seeing no major progress, whilst expecting a different result.

 But if they can make it work in the long term - they've earned the bragging rights, and should be supported.
 Avoid being a cynic until you have a very good reason to do so.

+The NGnuity: Renaissance is anarchist at heart, while still prescribing realist and pragmatic approaches to building the societies of tomorrow.
+I don't necessarily believe that we absolutely [have to] build autocratic cyberocracies in order to realize any of the ideals of post-scarcity and common prosperity I'd previously written about, only that it may be the last remaining option in the face of a global environmental, economic and political catastrophe that is beyond fixing.

 ### On Fascism, Human Nature and Post-Humanism